 The EO Officer works to obtain any updated correspondence from the State EO officer contact, online information and updates policy/procedure during the year.
 Training is provided annually on Equal Opportunity practices.
-Visits to the Career Centers are made for compliance and are conducted virtually/online as well (file review) Infromtion will be provided, that can meet needs virtually.
-See EO Report/Review.
+Visits to the Career Centers are made for compliance and are conducted virtually/online as well (file review).
+As results are provided by the State EO officer on any training, law, etc. it is shared out with the Local Area offices.
+In the meantime, the Local EO officer is in touch with Center Managers and Operations Managers regarding any EO questions or issues.